percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --compress-threads=#

-   This option specifies the number of worker threads used by |xtrabackup| for parallel data compression.
+   This option specifies the number of worker threads used by *Percona XtraBackup* for parallel data compression.
 This option defaults to ``1``.
 Parallel compression (:option:`--compress-threads`) can be used together with parallel file copying (:option:`--parallel`).
 For example,